rkmonarch/Sol-Swap/README.md

 ## What I built

 I have built mobile application using flutter.
 I have used Phantom Connect SDK and deep linking to connect **Solana** Wallet [Phantom](https://phantom.app/) with flutter app.
 To create airdrop on solana, I have used [thirdweb](https://thirdweb.com/).
 I have used [Firebase](https://firebase.google.com/) for storing the contact details of the users.
-I have built our own API to claim NFT using **thirdweb SDK**.
+I have built API to claim NFT using **thirdweb SDK**.
 I have used [Solana JSON RPC API](https://docs.solana.com/developing/clients/jsonrpc-api) for communicating with Solana blockchain, and [CoinCap](https://docs.coincap.io/) open source APIs for Asset information of 24H.

 ## Getting Started with Flutter